rsksmart/devportal-1.0/rif/scheduler/run.md

 Also, find the deployment scripts in the readme.
-You will find one for local networks, other for RSK Testnet and other for RSK Mainnet.
+You will find one for local networks, other for Rootstock (RSK) Testnet and other for Rootstock (RSK) Mainnet.

 > WARNING: Please note that the contract requires Solidity 0.8 or newer.
 Compiling it with older versions will expose it to security vulnerabilities.